-A story of how one couple fared on their International move in 2019
+A true story of how one couple fared on their UK to Spain removal in 2019

 Life can be very stressful at times.
 A recent study showed that moving home is the 5th most stressful thing in life.

 What are the top six most stressful things in life?

 - Loss of a job.

 When you consider that moving to a new home ranks so highly in the league of life’s stresses, it is no surprise that there is additional hassle in moving that home to an entirely new country.

 Most reputable removers will do all they can to alleviate the pain and anxiety associated with a move.
 That’s certainly the case at Indalo Transport, where we try very hard to make the move as easy as possible for you.

 I know from personal experience the stress involved, as I moved to Spain 6 years ago.
 I was grateful that informative websites were available to help when I was planning the move – whatever did people do before the internet?

 It did get me thinking about the affect this stress, and indeed our actions, have on our customers.

 So I thought it would be a good idea to call one of our trans-European clients, and find out how they were getting on.